Antibacterial Activity of Roasted Coffee Beans and Caffeine

 Coffee is the beverage of choice for many people, who love its rich taste and aroma and its stimulating effect.
 The drink has been linked to a number of important health benefits.
 A new one may soon be added to the list.
 Researchers have found that under certain conditions roasted coffee beans and caffeine kill or hinder disease-causing bacteria.

-Until recently, coffee wasn’t considered to be a health food.
+Until quite recently, coffee wasn’t considered to be a health food.
 Coffee drinking was even considered to be a bad habit due to the drawbacks that some people experience.
-These include restlessness, irritability, inability to sleep, heartburn, stained teeth and withdrawal symptoms when a person tries to stop drinking coffee.
-Now researchers are finding that coffee seems to have a variety of health benefits, including reducing the risk of Type 2 diabetes, gallstones, liver cancer, Parkinson’s disease and Alzheimer's disease.
+These include restlessness, irritability, inability to sleep, heartburn, stained teeth, and withdrawal symptoms when a person tries to stop drinking coffee.
+Now researchers are finding that coffee seems to have a variety of health benefits, including reducing the risk of type 2 diabetes, gallstones, liver cancer, Parkinson's disease, and Alzheimer's disease.
 Antibacterial action could be another great benefit of drinking coffee.

 Bacteria in the Mouth

 Coffee may prevent the adhesion of Streptococcus mutans to teeth.
 This bacterium is the leading cause of tooth decay and forms a community called a biofilm on the surface of the teeth.
 The bacteria in a biofilm are surrounded by a protective coating of polysaccharides.
 Bacterial biofilms form in other places in the body, too.
-In the mouth, a biofilm is also known as plaque.
+In the mouth, the film is also known as plaque.

 The bacteria in the oral biofilm feed on fermentable carbohydrates that enter and remain in the mouth.
 As they break down the food they produce acid, which softens and destroys tooth enamel.
-Saliva has a limited ability to prevent the damage, washing the acid away, neutralizing it and killing bacteria by enzyme action.
+Saliva has a limited ability to prevent the damage by washing the acid away, neutralizing it, and killing bacteria by enzyme action.
 Once plaque has formed it must be removed by tooth brushing and dental floss.
-Once plaque hardens into tartar (also called calculus), a dental hygienist or dentist has to remove it.
+Once it hardens into tartar (also called calculus), a dental hygienist or dentist has to remove it.